-The Valparaiso University Student Health Center (VUHC) provides professional health care for qualifying students and wellness programs for all students.
-VUHC provides treatment and preventive care for a variety of student needs.
+The Valparaiso University Health Center provides professional health care for qualifying students and wellness programs for all students.
+The VU Health Center provides treatment and preventive care for a variety of student needs.
 We are a primary care clinic which treats the majority of injuries and illnesses.
 We also specialize in areas that are in high demand for our students.
 Our staff includes a medical doctor, nurse practitioners and a registered nurse.
 Visits to the Health Center are strictly confidential.
 Except in rare instances, as specified by law, no medical information will be released without written authorization from the patient.

 Services performed at no cost include comprehensive, culturally competent, quality primary health care.
 Some services such as immunizations, allergy injections, and minor procedures are available for a nominal fee.
 The Health Center provides lab services at a reduced rate.
 Also, some prescriptions are available on site.
 Illnesses or accidents that require more extensive treatment or services are referred to specialty care in the community.
 Students or their parents are expected to pay for the costs of treatment not covered by the Student Medical Plan.